yellowmessenger/documentation/docs/cookbooks/voice-as-channel/reporting/cdr.md

 ---
-title : Call Details Report (CDR) of your voice bot on Insights module sidebar_label : Call details report
+title : Call Details Report (CDR) of your voice bot on Insights module sidebar_label : Auto-generated call details report
 ---

 :::note
 In Data Explorer, CDR is available only for voice bots.
+The data will be updated after the call is completed.
 :::

 This article focuses on **Call details report** (CDR) for voice bots, a database table maintained by yellow.ai platform which records more than 15+ important metrics (like start time, duration, recording url etc) for each call.